Frequently Asked Questions (FAQ)

 It ends with a description of what was just deployed and the URLs that are now active.

 To suppress the output, run

 --no-wait and disconnects the connection once the commits are pushed so that you can continue to use your local terminal.

 The exact same output is also available in the Web Management Console.

 Platform.sh is built on Debian.

-Once your project is built and ready for production, you can choose another plan to go live.
-These plans are listed on the pricing page.
+Once your project is complete and ready for production, you can choose another plan to go live.
+These plans are available on the pricing page.

-According to Wikipedia™, in computing, a shell) is a user interface for access to an operating system’s services.
+According to Wikipedia™, in computing a shell is a user interface for access to an operating system’s services.
 Generally, operating system shells use either a command-line interface (CLI) or graphical user interface (GUI).
 This is exactly what Platform.sh is about: Giving developers tools to build, test, deploy, and run great websites!

-In order for MAMP to work well with the symlinks created by the Platform.sh CLI, add the following to the section under Hosts > Advanced called “Customized virtual host general settings.”
+In order for MAMP to work well with the symlinks created by the Platform.sh CLI, add the following to the section under Hosts > Advanced called “Customized virtual host general settings”.
 For more details visit MAMP Pro documentation page.